Let's Encrypt certificate with acme.sh instead of Certbot

 Below I’ll describe how I was getting a new domain, but that’s almost completely unrelated to the topic of getting a certificate, so you can just skip to the next section.

-Looking for the cheapest domain registration
+Looking for a domain registrar

 So, I needed to register yet another domain, but this time for myself.
 And at first I wanted .io, but it costs 40-50 USD per year.
 So I started looking at other domains, and .dev seemed like a good alternative: it is also a cool domain (maybe even cooler) and it costs 15-20 USD per year.
 What I also liked about this domain is that it requires your websites to run via HTTPS.
 What I didn’t like about this domain is that apparently it belongs to Google.